wenbinyugroup/ivabs/docs/source/index.rst

 =================
 iVABS (namely integrated VABS), is a design framework for composite slender structures such as helicopter rotor blades, wind turbine blades, high aspect ratio wings, bridges, shafts, etc. This framework bundles PreVABS, VABS, GEBT, Dakota, along with MSGPI for integration among these codes and other codes.
 PreVABS, VABS, GEBT, and MSGPI are developed by `Prof. Wenbin Yu's research group <https://cdmhub.org/groups/yugroup>`_.
 Dakota is developed by the `Sandia National Lab <https://dakota.sandia.gov/>`_.

+For download and install iVABS, refer to :doc:`ivabs/install`.

 PreVABS is a versatile preprocessor to generate detailed composite sections based on a few design parameters including sectional geometry, topology, and material.

 VABS is a world-known cross-sectional analysis code to to model composite slender structures as beams.
 It is resulting from  decades of university research (Georgia Tech/Utah State/Purdue) sponsored by US Army.